Vicktor007/Username-Availability-Validator/README.md

 **Workflow:**

 * Check Bloom filter → quick rejection if username is definitely not available.
-* Query Redis cache → trust "taken", verify "available".
+* Query Redis cache → trust if the username is "taken", verify if the username is "available".
 * Query database if necessary → update Redis cache accordingly.

 **Benefits:**